-Produced by Mathematica for the U.S. Department of Agriculture (USDA), Food and Nutrition Service (FNS) and revised from its original version published February 2023 for compliance with EO 14151.
+Produced by Mathematica for the U.S. Department of Agriculture (USDA), Food and Nutrition Service (FNS).
 This document does not provide official policy guidance.
 FNS has published other materials on these topics that are available on the FNS website.

 USDA is an equal opportunity provider, employer, and lender.